 For many people, putting the brakes on starting a family often makes sense.
 Factors can range from wanting to have a stronger foothold on a career path, be more established financially, in many cases, finding the right partner, and of course, many people just want to feel “ready.”

-However, waiting too long, can affect fertility and lead to heartache.
+However, delaying fertility can lead to heartache.

 Delaying Fertility | How Age Affects A Woman’s Fertility

 For women, fertility has a finite window of opportunity without medical intervention.
 As a woman gets older, her chances of getting pregnant decrease exponentially with each decade.
 When a woman reaches puberty, the 1-2 million eggs she had at birth decrease to 400,000.
 By age 40, approximately 12,000 eggs are left and, the quantity and quality of egg reserve diminishes.

 Infertility is defined as the inability to conceive after one year of unprotected intercourse for women younger than 35.
 After 35, because the window of opportunity begins to decrease, fertility experts recommend seeing a fertility specialist after 6 months of unprotected sex if there is no pregnancy.
 Nearly 10% of women in the United States experience infertility.

 “Age is the most important factor affecting a woman’s fertility and ability to have a healthy pregnancy,” said Paul MacKoul, MD.
 “At age 40, fertility has fallen by half, and there is only a 5 percent chance of getting pregnant naturally.”